11 Best Heart Rate Monitor Watches in 2026: Tested for Accuracy, Real-World Performance and Daily Use

 ECG on the wrist:

-When you want a rhythm check (sinus vs. possible AFib), install and use the Fitbit ECG app on the watch—helpful context if your HR feels “off” after a hard session.
+When you want a rhythm check (sinus vs possible AFib), install and use the Fitbit ECG app on your watch—useful context if your HR feels “off” after a hard session.

 (This is a screening tool; see a clinician for diagnosis.)